kavyaacharya77/BEC456B_LABREPORT/README.md

 The LTSpice simulation of the CMOS circuit provides insights into its operational behaviour in different domains:
 - DC operating point analysis cofirmed that the MOSFET operates in saturation region.
 The observed drain voltage (1.74445V) and the drain current(55uA) align with theoretical values.
 - Transient analysis verified that the circuit amplifies the input 1k Hz sine wave with minimal distortion.
 The output peak voltage of 1.751V suggests successful signal amplification.
 A phase shift in output indicates that the circuit introduces delay, which is typical in amplifiers.
 - AC analysis showed a voltage gain of -17dB indicating strong signal amplification.
 There is a significant difference between the gain calculated from the AC analysis and the transient analysis.
 However, the AC analysis(-17dB) is likely the correct small-signal gain at the given frequency.
 The transient analysis(-30.88dB) is overestimated due to phase shift and peak misalignment that effects the calculation.
-The phase shift of ~120 degree at 1k Hz suggests that the frequency-dependent behaviour must be considered for applications requiring precise phase allignment.
+The phase shift of ~120 degree at 1k Hz suggests that the frequency-dependent behaviour must be considered for applications requiring precise phase alignment.

 # LTSpice simulation of a CMOS circuit #2
 ### 1.CIRCUIT DIAGRAM